Vakore/Derisory-Demo/README.md

 P.S.
 There are two sequence breaks you can do without the bonus dev abilities.
 If you do them you'll just get into rooms that wrap into themselves, but performing them will make you feel cool!

-P.P.S hold X to speed up the dying animation if you get tired of it.
+P.P.S. hold X to speed up the dying animation if you get tired of it.

+P.P.P.S.
+The speed up bug on powerful computers might not be fixed yet.
+Will debug tomorrow evening.

 CHANGES:
 v1.01 - Added FPS cap code due to people with super computers games running at 120fps, causing the game to run at twice the speed.